-The 112 Service (“the Service”) allows mobile phone users to contact the emergency services by SMS.
-The Service is primarily provided for people who are deaf, hard of hearing or speech impaired.
+The 112 Service (“the Service”) allows mobile phone users to contact the Emergency Call Answering Service (ECAS) by SMS/Text.

-The Service is not designed to replace the traditional voice 112 or 999 service .
-People who can contact the emergency services using voice communications should continue to do so.
+People who can contact the Emergency Call Answering Service (ECAS) using voice communications should continue to do so.

 The use of the Service is subject to the following terms and conditions which you are accepting when you use the Service:

-- This Service is primarily provided for people who are deaf, hard of hearing or speech impaired.
+- The Service is primarily provided for people who are deaf, hard of hearing or speech impaired.

-- If you text 112 or 999 in an emergency, you should continue to try other ways to contact the emergency services until you have received a reply message.
-This is because the Service uses the standard SMS systems which does not guarantee immediate delivery of SMS messages.
+- If you text 112 in an emergency, you should continue to try other ways to contact the Emergency Call Answering Service (ECAS) until you have received a reply message.
+This is because the Service uses the standard SMS/Text systems which does not guarantee immediate delivery of SMS/Text messages.
 You may need to ask a neighbour or passer-by to make a voice call to 112 or 999, or you may be able to textphone the relay service at 1800 207999.

 - The Service is only available from mobile phones connected to Irish mobile networks that support the Service and are participating in the Service.
 Please check with your mobile service provider for further terms and conditions which may apply to the use of Emergency SMS.

-- An SMS message sent from outside Ireland from a phone which has been registered to use the Service may not be delivered to the Service.
-Therefore please do not send an SMS to 112 from your Irish phone when roaming abroad, including when travelling in Northern Ireland.
+- An SMS/Text message sent from outside Ireland may not be delivered to the Service.
+Therefore please do not send an SMS/Text to 112 from your Irish phone when roaming abroad, including when travelling in Northern Ireland.

-- Unlike emergency calls, location information will not be transmitted with the SMS.
-Therefore it is important you provide this information in your SMS.
+- Unlike emergency calls, location information will not be transmitted with the SMS/Text.
+Therefore it is important you provide this information in your SMS/Text.

-- SMS messages to the Service are free, however your phone might need to be in credit.
+- SMS/Text messages to the Service are free, however your phone might need to be in credit.
 Please check with your mobile communications provider to confirm this.